IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 : an unsigned value indicating the maximum number of octets captured from each packet.
 The portion of each packet that exceeds this value will not be stored in the file.
-This value MUST NOT be zero; if no limit was specified, the value should be a number greater than or equal to the largest packet length in the file.
+This value MUST NOT be zero; if no limit was specified, the value SHOULD be a number greater than or equal to the largest packet length in the file.

 LinkType and additional information (32 bits):